 Quickly, Melissa restructured her process, focusing on her priorities and where they knew they needed to be.
-By being in the Boca/Delray area of Palm Beach County, they could ensure her husband’s commute didn’t exceed 30 minutes—a huge improvement on his three-hour round trip commute in New York.
+By being in the Boca/Delray area of Palm Beach County, they could ensure an easy commute.
 She also knew the Boca schools had a solid reputation and the kind of culture, vibe and diversity she was looking for—and more opportunities to build, like they’d done on Long Island.

 “The more we explored those areas—the communities, the schools, the culture and arts and activities—the more we loved,” Melissa says.
 “We wound up zeroing in on a specific school district in ‘suburban’ Delray Beach, where we rented in a short-term rental community until our house was ready last spring.”

 Helping Families Make the Leap to South Florida